Fiona-Nyadero/alx-system_engineering-devops/0x01-shell_permissions/README.md

-su - a script that switches the current user whoami - a script that prints the effective username of the current user
+su - a script that switches the current user whoami - a script that prints the effective username of the current user groups - a script that prints all the groups